layilin/SP23-33852/_annotations/book4.md

 153.523n cortical part...durable laths for houses.
 Grainger is saying its bark can be used to make laths or strips of wood used in building.

-* 153.523n There is a smaller species not quite so beautiful.

-* [plant] 154.534 anata.
-See Grainger's footnote.
-Also anatta, anatto. *Bixa orellana*, a low, shrubby tree cultivated in Jamaica.
-Its berries are often used for coloring foods.
+[plant] 154.534 anata.
+Also anatta, anatto, or annatto.
+Refers either *Bixa orellana*, a low, shrubby tree native to the tropical Americas that was used from precolonial times by indigenous peoples to produce a reddish-orange dye.
+They used the dye to paint their faces and bodies for ornamental purposes, as well as to protect from insects and the sun.

-* 154.537-539 Northern-Ind, a fierce and wily race...with it they paint...face of war.

-* [plant] 154.543 granadillas.
-See Grainger's footnote.
+[plant] 154.543 granadillas.
+The fruit of *Passiflora ligularis*, also known as the passion fruit.
+It is native to Mexico, Central America, and northwest South America south to Bolivia.

 154.534n apices.
 Apexes.

 154.534n farina.
 Powdery substance, dust.

-* 154.543n water-lemon, bell-apple, or honeysuckle.
+154.543n water-lemon, bell-apple, or honeysuckle.
+Different names for *Passiflora laurifolia*, a passion fruit relative native to the tropical Americas.

 154.534n viscid.
 Sticky, adhesive.

 [plant] 155.558 coco.
 The coconut palm (*Cocos nucifera*), which is native to coastal areas of Melanesia and Southeast Asia.
 It has great powers of natural disperal since its nuts (the coconuts) can survive up to 120 days in seawater.
 Nevertheless, it is believed that Europeans introduced the coconut palm to the Caribbean in the sixteenth century.

-* [plant] 155.563 bay-grape.

-* [plant] 156.567 Indian millet.
-See Grainger's footnote.
+[plant] 155.563 bay-grape. *Coccoloba uvifera*, a seaside plant native to Florida and the Caribbean, Central America, and northern South America.

+[plant] 156.567 Indian millet.
+Guinea corn (*Sorghum bicolor*), an important staple crop native to and first cultivated in Africa thousands of years ago.
+Often planted in the provision grounds of the enslaved and a key source of food, as indicated by an eighteenth-century song sung by the enslaved that states, "Guinea Corn, I long to see you/Guinea Corn, I long to plant you/Guinea Corn, I long to mould you/Guinea Corn, I long to weed you...Guinea Corn, I long to eat you" (qtd. in Higman 231).

 [plant] 156.569 bananas.
 Bananas belong to the family Musaceae and are closely related to plantains.
 Both bananas and plantains formed a part of the diets of enslaved Africans living on early Caribbean plantations.
 Wild species of banana and plantain originated from and were first cultivated in ancient Southeast Asia, but cultivated species reached Africa in prehistoric times.
 They were then introduced to Spain by the tenth century and the Canary Islands by the fifteenth.
 The banana and plantain probably were first brought to the Caribbean by the Spanish in the sixteenth century.

 156.573 vans.
 Vantages, heights, summits.

-* 156.567 *Guinea-corn*...*Turkey wheat*.
+156.567n maise...great or Indian-corn, that grows in the souther parts of North-America.
+Maize, great corn, and Indian corn are all different names for *Zea mays*, which is commonly known as corn today. *Zea mays* was probably first domesticated in Mexico but spread widely across the Americas, including the Caribbean, before Columbus' arrival.

+156.567n turpentine tree.

 156.580 naiad.
 Nymphs of springs, rivers, and lakes in Greek mythology.